SABS University Extends Admission Forms Date - UrduPoint

 SABS University Extends Admission Forms Date

-According to the university spokesman ,forms can be downloaded from the University website and can be
+According to the university spokesman, forms can be downloaded from the University website and can be submitted

-submitted online as well as by hand.
+online and by hand.
 The date of entry test will be announced later.

 Recent Stories